Top 5 Important Skills for Cake Decorators

 Photos are usually the first impression someone has of your business and really reflects what your business is all about.
 Blurry, messy or distorted photos end up giving your business a cheap feel.
 Well-taken and beautifully styled photos makes a world of difference (you will look more professional, more deserving of higher prices and more desirable) and also sets you apart from your competition.

-All the classes I have recommended above are online classes, but if online learning is not your thing, then look around your local area for some classes.
+You can find online classes for many of these topics, but if online learning is not your thing, then look around your local area for some classes.
 Some community colleges or pastry schools will have short courses available or if you need something more specific, why not approach an industry professional for some mentoring or one-on-one coaching?